-- To provide opportunities to enable each student to reach their potential both academically and socially - To ensure each student has access to relevant, vocational and academic guidance and support - To ensure students develop self-confidence and self-efficacy to face academic and personal challenges they may encounter is created and nurtured through their excellent pastoral care."
+- To provide opportunities to enable each student to reach their potential both academically and socially - To ensure each student has access to relevant, vocational and academic guidance and support - To ensure students develop self-confidence and self-efficacy to face academic and personal challenges they may encounter

 Under the leadership of Year Heads, each class has a designated Form Tutor who is responsible for monitoring the academic progress and personal development of their students.
-They also work closely with Subject Leaders and they play a key role in fostering positive links between parents and the college, liaising closely to address any worries or concerns.
+They also work closely with Subject Leaders and play a key role in fostering positive links between parents and the college, liaising closely to address any worries or concerns.